jsbots/AutoFish/README.md

 <img src="guide_img/multiple-windows.gif" align="center">
 </p>

-Multiple Windows feature allows you to fish in multiple windows (up to 4) at the same time.
-The bot will switch between the windows of the game when it needs to cast/catch fish in one of them.
+The Multiple Windows feature enables you to fish simultaneously in multiple game windows, with support for up to four windows.
+The bot will seamlessly switch between the game windows as needed for casting and catching fish.
+This feature enhances your fishing efficiency by allowing you to manage multiple fishing spots or engage in multi-character fishing activities.

 Watch [this](https://youtu.be/o1i_cgZzuHc?t=33) if you wonder how it looks like.